asceznyk/ctf/picoctf/babygame02.md

 We now know the address of `win`.

 We need to know *where* to write the `win` functions address.
-For that, first we need the address of `map`.

-For that, we need to see what happens with the registers when `l` is pressed.
+For that, we need to know the address of `map` and we need to see what happens with the registers when `l` is pressed.
 Why?
 Because that is when `move_player` is called.
 Which means that there is a `return` instruction to `main` at some address.
 If we overwrite this address to `win`. *We will be running instrucions from `win` onwards*.
 Which will print the flag.

 We set a breakpoint to when `l` is pressed:
 ```console